lexibank/smithborneo/README.md

 If you use these data please cite
 - the original source
   > Smith, Alexander.
 2017.
 The Languages of Borneo: A comprehensive classification.
-(Doctoral dissertation, University of Hawai'i at Mānoa; 723pp.).
+PhD thesis.
+University of Hawai'i at Mānoa.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description

-This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license
+This dataset is licensed under a CC-BY-4.0 license

 ## Notes